-This site-specific Health and Safety Plan (HASP) has been developed for the J.H.
-Baxter Eugene Wood Treating Facility and nearby offsite areas (Site) in accordance with (OSHA 29 CFR 1910 and 1926, and the GSI Health and Safety Policy.
-It covers potential field hazards associated with the tasks necessary to complete the Scope of Work for all site support activities, including site sampling, surveying, technical field support to the client, and field reconnaissance.
+This site-specific Health and Safety Plan (HASP) has been developed for the nearby offsite areas (Site) to the JH Baxter & Co.
+Facility and in accordance with (Occupational Safety and Health Administration [OSHA] 29 Code of Federal Regulations [CFR] 1910 and 1926), and the GSI Health and Safety Policy.
+It covers potential field hazards associated with the tasks necessary to complete the Scope of Work for all site support activities, including site sampling, surveying, technical field support to the client, field reconnaissance, and soil removal action activities.